bittdy/Collection/README.md

 >Use formal method to deploy a robotic teams in an urban-like environment

 2. Fast LTL to B¨uchi Automata Translation
->A method to onvert ltl task specifications to B¨uchi Automaton
+>A method to convert ltl task specifications to B¨uchi Automaton

 3. Motion Programs for Multi-Agent Control: From Specification to Execution